StefanosMiliotis/IoT-Monitoring-System/README.md

 * **REST API:** Built with [FastAPI](https://fastapi.tiangolo.com/) , it has 2 endpoints :
     * **/raw/data** returns raw data of sensor records.
     * **/sum/data** returns sum of those values.
+* **Monitoring:** Track CPU and RAM metrics of all containers in real time. cAdvisor collects container metrics , Prometheus saves them and Grafana handles the visualization

 ## How to Run
 1. Clone the repo :